xoxzo/blog.xoxzo.com/README.md

 If your article has no translations, **do not** include the Lang: metadata as that will mess up the URL links format.

+#### Theme Translations
+To translate string in templates, make the string translatable:

+    {% trans %}Who we are ?{% endtrans %}

+Then run:

+    make pot_translation

+This will create translation file in `locales/ja/LC_MESSAGES/messages.po`.
+Translate the string and then run:

+    make compile_translation
+    make html